What is Fast Track?

 During three days of intensive meetings, Fast Track connects filmmakers with financiers, production companies, and other industry professionals.
 This highly selective program is open to established as well as up-and-coming filmmakers with exceptional projects still seeking funding.

-Participants accepted into Fast Track are also eligible for a $15,000 production grant awarded by the Alfred P. Sloan Foundation and a $10,000 Millenium Entertainment Fellowship.
+Participants accepted into Fast Track are also eligible for a $15,000 production grant awarded by the Alfred P. Sloan Foundation.

 Film Independent membership is not required when applying to Film Independent Artist Development Labs.
 However, all participants accepted into the Labs are required to be Film Independent members.